boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 ### Global defaults
 #### `TezosEscrowAgent` global defaults
 * `self_delay`: an integer that represents the length of the timeout period.
 The same delay is applied to the `expiry` and `custClose` entrypoints.
 The value is interpreted in seconds.
-The default value is set to 172800, based on the number of seconds in 48 hours.
+The default value is 172800 (the number of seconds in 48 hours).
 * `required_confirmations`: an integer that represents the minimum number of confirmations for an operation to be considered final.
 The default value is set to 20.
 * `context-string`: a string set to `"zkChannels mutual close"`.
 This is contained in the tuple that gets signed when creating `mutual_close_signature`.
 #### `zkAbacus` global defaults